onzfonz/comp227/src/content/5/en/part5c.md

 npm install @testing-library/user-event --save-dev
 ```

-Testing this functionality can be accomplished like this:
+Testing this functionality can be accomplished by adding another test like this:

 ```js
 import React from 'react'